demisto/content/Packs/PrismaSaasSecurity/README.md

 ##### What does this pack do?
-- Provides the **Saas Security** integration, which allows XSOAR to collect incidents from the Saas Security platform.
+- Provides the **SaaS Security** integration, which allows Cortex XSOAR to collect incidents from the SaaS Security platform.
-- Provides a **Saas Security Incident** incident type with dedicated incoming mapper, fields and layout.
+- Provides a **SaaS Security Incident** incident type with dedicated incoming mapper, fields and layout.
-- Provides a generic polling playbook that handle the remediation of an Asset.
+- Provides a generic polling playbook that handles the remediation of an asset.

 ##### Screenshots

-- **Saas Security Incident Layout**:
+- **SaaS Security Incident Layout**:

     ![Saas Security Incident Layout](https://github.com/demisto/content/raw/6d75675ebd83d434e1911885461074ec3a2b42e4/Packs/PrismaSaasSecurity/doc_files/Sass_Security_layout.png)